openmm/spice-models/README.md

-# spice-models
+# SPICE-Models
-Models trained on the SPICE dataset
+Models trained on the SPICE dataset.